soniah/blog/content/posts/2009-04-14-rotate-jpeg-images-using-jpegtran.md

 tags:
   - Gimp-Images
 ---
-A quick note on how to rotate jpeg images, not because it&#8217;s earth-shatteringly smart but so I don&#8217;t keep having to think every time I want to do it:
+A quick note on how to rotate jpeg images, not because it's earth-shatteringly smart but so I don't keep having to think every time I want to do it:

 <!--more-->